-This year Safeguarding Sunday falls on the weekend of the 11th and 12th of September.
-The theme for this year is Safe and Supported.
-The Gospel of this day reminds us how attentive we should be to people in need, including those who have separated themselves from the community.
-It indicates, too, the level of care we ought to have for children in the Church and the seriousness with which we should observe the safeguards.
+In 2022 Safeguarding Sunday fell on the weekend of the 11th and 12th of September.
+The theme for that year was Safe and Supported.
+The Gospel of the day reminded us how attentive we should be to people in need, including those who have separated themselves from the community.
+It indicated, too, the level of care we ought to have for children in the Church and the seriousness with which we should observe the safeguards.

 You can find resources for Safeguarding Sunday and more about the Church’s work in this area at:

 National Child Protection Week looks more broadly at the need of children for protection.
-Its theme this year is “Every child in every community needs a fair go”.
-It asks us to reflect on the support that children need to grow into confident and trusting adults, free from abuse of every kind.
+Its theme in 2022 was “Every child in every community needs a fair go”.
+It asked us to reflect on the support that children need to grow into confident and trusting adults, free from abuse of every kind.

 Children and young people thrive when they grow up safe, connected and supported in their family, community and culture.
 They have the right to grow up in environments that support them according to their needs, now and into the future.
-This year let’s consider how we create a supportive environment for every child within our Church.
+Let’s consider how we create a supportive environment for every child within our Church.

 As a Church we must make safe the environment in which children and vulnerable people live and participate in.
 We can do this by ensuring that they are listened to, are accompanied, that they are not vulnerable to predators and that protocols of conduct with children and vulnerable people are strictly observed.

 The National Child Protection Week webinars explore what works to keep children safe and supported; what children are telling us; what families are telling us; what the evidence is telling us and how to translate this knowledge into action.
 These are free and will be recorded so as able to be accessed any time during the year.
 Click here to register for the free webinars